-both separately and nonseparately stated items).
-A partnership takes into account §734(b) basis adjustments (i.e., adjustments to the basis of partnership assets resulting from certain distributions made to partners) for purposes of calculating its ATI.
-However, partner basis items including §743(b) adjustments (i.e., adjustments to the basis of partnership assets that apply solely to a transferee partner as a result of the transfer of a partnership interest), built-in loss amounts with respect to contributed property under §704(c), and §704(c) remedial allocations are not taken into account when computing the partnership's ATI.
+Partnership Level ATI.
+A partnership generally determines its ATI in the same manner as described above (taking into account both separately and nonseparately stated items).
+A partnership takes into account Code § 734(b) basis adjustments (i.e., adjustments to the basis of partnership assets resulting from certain distributions made to partners) for purposes of calculating its ATI.
+However, partner-basis items including Code § 743(b) adjustments (i.e., adjustments to the basis of partnership assets that apply solely to a transferee partner as a result of the transfer of a partnership interest), built-in loss amounts with respect to contributed property under Code § 704(c), and Code § 704(c) remedial allocations are not taken into account when computing the partnership's ATI.
 Instead, these adjustments are taken into account at the partner level.

-Partner Level ATI and Business Interest Income
+Partner Level ATI and Business Interest Income.
 Partner level ATI is generally determined in accordance with the rules described above.
-To prevent double counting of items already taken into account by the partnership with respect to its §163(j) limitation, a partner's ATI generally does not include the partner's distributive share of any of the partnership's items of income, gain, deduction, or loss.
-However, to the extent that the partnership has "excess taxable income" (i.e., ATI in excess of the amount necessary to prevent the partnership's BIE for such year from being limited under §163(j)), each partner includes its allocable share of such excess taxable income in the partner's ATI.
-Similarly, in determining a partner's BII, the partner may include its allocable share of the partnership's BII only to the extent that such BII exceeds the partnership's business interest expense (EBII).
+To prevent double counting of items already taken into account by the partnership with respect to its Code § 163(j) limitation, a partner's ATI generally does not include the partner's distributive share of any of the partnership's items of income, gain, deduction or loss.
+However, to the extent that the partnership has "excess taxable income" (i.e., ATI in excess of the amount necessary to prevent the partnership's BIE for such year from being limited under Code § 163(j)), each partner includes its allocable share of such excess taxable income in the partner's ATI.
+Similarly, in determining a partner's BII, the partner may include its allocable share of the partnership's BII only to the extent that such BII exceeds the partnership's business interest expense ("EBII").
 The determination of a partner's share of excess taxable income and EBII is discussed below.
-As noted above, the partner's ATI is adjusted (upward or downward) to reflect the effects of §743(b) basis adjustments, built-in loss amounts with respect to §704(c) property, and §704(c) remedial allocations.
+As noted above, the partner's ATI is adjusted (upward or downward) to reflect the effects of Code § 743(b) basis adjustments, built-in loss amounts with respect to Code § 704(c) property and Code § 704(c) remedial allocations.

-In the event a partner sells a partnership interest and the partnership in which the interest is being sold owns only non-excepted trade or business assets (i.e., assets that are subject to the §163(j) limitation), the gain or loss on the sale of the partnership interest is included in the partner's ATI.
+In the event a partner sells a partnership interest and the partnership in which the interest is being sold owns only non-excepted trade or business assets (i.e., assets that are subject to the Code § 163(j) limitation), the gain or loss on the sale of the partnership interest is included in the partner's ATI.
 The Final Regulations provide a method for allocating sale proceeds where the partnership in which the interest is being sold owns both excepted assets and non-excepted assets.

-Allocation of Deductible Business Interest Expense and Section 163(j) Excess Items terest expense ("deductible BIE") and excess items (i.e., excess taxable income, EBII and BIE that exceeds the §163(j) limitation at the partnership level).
-These steps are used solely for this purpose and do not affect the partnership's allocations under §704(b).
-As noted above, these allocations are necessary because deductible BIE is not subject to further limitation at the partner level, and only excess items are included in calculating a partner's §163(j) limitation.
+Allocation of Deductible Business Interest Expense and Section 163(j) Excess Items.
+The Final Regulations generally retain the complex 11-step process for allocating deductible business interest expense ("deductible BIE") and excess items (i.e., excess taxable income, EBII and BIE that exceeds the Code § 163(j) limitation at the partnership level).
+These steps are used solely for this purpose and do not affect the partnership's allocations under Code § 704(b).
+As noted above, these allocations are necessary because deductible BIE is not subject to further limitation at the partner level, and only excess items are included in calculating a partner's Code § 163(j) limitation.
 At the conclusion of the 11 steps, the total amount of deductible BIE and excess items allocated to each partner will equal the partnership's total amount of deductible BIE and excess items.